A classification of postcritically finite Newton maps: Thurston theory on branched covers

-where $[\gamma']$ denotes the element of $\Pi$ isotopic to $\gamma'$, if it exists.
+where $[\gamma']$ denotes the element of $\Pi$ isotopic to $\gamma'$ if it exists.
 If there are no such elements, the sum is taken to be zero.
-Denote by $\lambda_\Pi$ the largest eigenvalue of $f_\Pi$ (known to exist by the Perron-Frobenius theorem). \end{definition}
+Denote by $\lambda_\Pi$ the largest eigenvalue of $f_\Pi$ (by the Perron--Frobenius theorem, it exists and is non-negative real). \end{definition}

+The Thurston linear transform is also known equivalently as the \emph{Thurston matrix} or \emph{multicurve matrix}.
 Suppose that $\Pi$ is a stable multicurve.
-A multicurve $\Pi$ is called a \emph{Thurston obstruction} if $\lambda_\Pi \geq 1$.
+A multicurve $\Pi$ is called a \emph{multi\-curve obstruction} (or \emph{Thurston obstruction}) if $\lambda_\Pi \geq 1$.
 A real-valued $n\times n$ matrix $A$ is called \emph{irreducible} if for every entry $(i,j)$, there exists an integer $k>0$ such that $A^k_{i,j}>0$.
 A multicurve $\Pi$ is said to be \emph{irreducible} if the matrix representing the linear transform $f_\Pi$ is irreducible.

-Our statement of Thurston's theorem uses the notion of a hyperbolic orbifold.
-We omit the definition, referring the reader to \cite{DH93} while observing that there are few cases where $O_f$ is not hyperbolic, and that $O_f$ is always hyperbolic if $f$ has at least three fixed branched points.
+The statement of Thurston's theorem uses the notion of a hyperbolic orbifold.
+We omit the definition, referring the reader to \cite{DH93} while observing that there are only a few well-understood cases where $O_f$ is not hyperbolic, and that $O_f$ is always hyperbolic if $f$ has at least three fixed branched points.
 The latter is always the case for Newton maps of degree $d\geq 3$, so the restriction to hyperbolic orbifolds is of no concern to us.

-\begin{theorem}[Thurston's theorem \cite{DH93, BCT}] A marked branched cover $(f,X)$ with hyperbolic orbifold is Thurston equivalent to a marked rational map if and only if $(f,X)$ has no Thurston obstruction.
+\begin{theorem}[Thurston's theorem \cite{DH93, BCT}] A marked branched cover $(f,X)$ with hyperbolic orbifold is Thurston equivalent to a marked rational map if and only if $(f,X)$ has no multicurve obstruction.
 Furthermore, if $(f,X)$ is unobstructed, the marked rational map is unique up to M\"obius conjugacy. \end{theorem}

 We now present a theorem of Pilgrim and Tan \cite{PT} that will be used in Section \ref{NewtonMapsfromGraphs} to show that certain marked branched covers arising from graph maps do not have obstructions and are therefore equivalent to rational maps by Thurston's theorem.
 First some notation will be introduced.